bsat007/ChatBot/README.md

 # ChatBot
-Victor- A generative ChatBot based on Sequential Neural Network and Deep Learning which can be trained on any desired dataset for specific purposes.
+Victor- A generative ChatBot created using sequence-to-sequence model consists of two recurrent neural networks (RNNs): an encoder that processes the input and a decoder that generates the output.It can be trained on any desired dataset for specific purposes.
 Instead of ordinary ChatBots which are based on hard-coded responses, it can understand context and respond accordingly.

 ## Description
 The fame of Deep Learning is at its epitome today.
 This here is a simple demonstration of what elementary level Deep Learning can achieve.
 Our project, Victor is a generative chatbot that works on a sequential neural network.